a growth Medium for the whole mind

 At Duke University, a 5-year study of 10,000 children tried a beautifully simple experiment: teach children who do not test as "gifted" as if they are gifted.
 The result?
 Many children subsequently did so much better academically that they then did test as gifted.

 Why are very bright people drawn to philosophy?
 Because it's where the hardest problems are!
 But all young people - and adults - can benefit from being invited to wrestle with big-picture questions about their own thinking and living.

 “It is no ordinary thing we are discussing, but how to live our lives.”

-The best session length depends on each individual's interests, age, maturity, and goals.
+The best session length depends on each individual's interests, age, and goals.
 One-hour sessions are a good place to start.
 Sometimes 90-minute or 2-hour sessions are worth considering.

 Save 15% by committing to five or more hours ahead of time.
 That's $595 for ten hours; for the price of a new coat, Richard can change how effectively you think - and communicate - about everything.